m-pluta/svp/report/report.typ

 == Conclusion

 Overall, I believe my implementation is quite fast, and accurate to a high number of dimensions.
-I would like to try this challenge again with a Domain-Specific Language and with more advanced methods to improve upon the performance.
+I am planning to try this challenge again with a Domain-Specific Language and with more advanced methods to improve upon the performance.

 #pagebreak()